Lords of the Fallen Best Class: Stats, Comparison & Tips

 Pyric Cultist Class (Image Credits: eXputer)

 I personally don’t like magic builds in any Soulsbourne or Soulslike game, but that is not the reason why Pyric Cultist is the second-worst class in-game.
 While it is nothing close to being the Lord of the Fallen Best Class, it is surely not the worst.
-It is a mage class whose main focus is on dealing with damage, as the most leveled-up stat is Inferno.
+It focuses on dealing with damage, as the most leveled-up stat is Inferno, making it the best class for Inferno build.

 7- Udirangar Warwolf